mimecast/dtail/doc/quickstart.md

 Quick Starting Guide
 ====================

 This is the quick starting guide.
-For a more sustainable setup, involving how to create a background service via ``systemd``, recommendations about automation via Jenkins and/or Puppet and health monitoring via Nagios please also follow the [Installation Guide](installation.md).
+For a more sustainable setup involving creating a background service via ``systemd``, recommendations about automation via Jenkins and Puppet and health monitoring via Nagios, please follow the [Installation Guide](installation.md).

 This guide assumes that you know how to generate and configure a public/private SSH key pair for secure authorization and shell access.
-For more information please have a look at the OpenSSH documentation of your distribution.
+For more information, please have a look at the OpenSSH documentation of your distribution.

 # Install it